RandomcodeDev/chifir-engine/README.md

 |-------|---------------|-------------|---------------|----------|-----------------|-------|
 | Clang | yes           | yes         | no            | no       | yes             | kinda |
 | MSVC  | yes           | yes         | yes           | no       | no              | no    |

-## Build requirements

-For Windows, you need Visual Studio or Clang.
-You also need the GDK to build the x64 version.
-For Xbox 360, you need the SDK, it's on Internet Archive.
-For Switch, you need version 15.3.2 of the SDK (also on Internet Archive), the private repo, and my private fork of xmake.
-For Linux, you need Clang and glibc (other `libc`s might work, but this is untested).